cloudfoundry-community-attic/bosh-bootstrap/README.md

 # Bosh Bootstrap

-In order to deploy CloudFoundry, and a growing number of other complex systems, you will need a bosh. bosh provides a complete lifecycle manager/deployer for complex systems.
-CloudFoundry is a very complex system when it comes to deployment/upgrades.
+In order to deploy Cloud Foundry, and a growing number of other complex systems, you will need a bosh. bosh provides a complete lifecycle manager/deployer for complex systems.
+Cloud Foundry is a very complex system when it comes to deployment/upgrades.

 Bosh's primary role is orchestration of servers, their persistent storage and networking.
 It also includes its own packaging and configuration management systems.

 Bosh can run on AWS, modern OpenStack, vSphere 5+ and latest vCloud.
 New infrastructures are being added regularly.

-Bosh Bootstrap is the simplest way to get a Micro bosh running and upgrade/destroy it over time.
+Bosh Bootstrap is the simplest way to get a micro bosh running and upgrade/destroy it over time.
 It attempts to auto-detect your infrastructure preferences and asks questions for any information it cannot determine.

 Bosh Bootstrap currently supports AWS, with OpenStack and vSphere coming soon.
 To "support" one of Bosh's cloud providers is merely to know how to generate a `micro_bosh.yml` file for that Bosh CPI; and add the interactive Q & A to the [cyoi](https://github.com/drnic/cyoi) library.